schambon/SimRunner/README.md

 For compatibility's sake, the `##name` syntax can still be used to refer to variables.

 When a token like `#name.sub.document` is found, documents are descended as expected.
-Arrays are not descended.
+Arrays are descended, yielding a list of values.

 ### Create Options